onap-keimori/terraform-provider-vault/code-generation/README.md

 for deprecations.
 - Hand-test the code while comparing it to Vault's API docs until you're satisfied that the generated code is correct.
 This is an important piece of the QA process.
-- Hand-write tests for the code.
+- Hand-write unit tests for the code.
 - Hand-add the new resource or data source to `vault/provider.go`.

 This process is designed this way to ensure high quality in the generated code.